McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day3_Thursday_May_11th/9_Practical_Virtual_Exp_tomo/README.md

 ![PSICHE tomogram](images/SOLEIL_PSICHE_tomogram.png)

+You can clearly see that the fluorescence, Rayleigh and Compton scattering sum-up on the transmission tomogram, and appear as a 'background'.

 ### Sample rotation: simulate a sinogram

-:runner: Now, do a rotation of the sample around the vertical axis with `theta=0,180` in 10 steps.
+:runner: Now, do a rotation of the sample around the vertical axis with `sample_theta=0,180` in 10 steps.
 Use 1e5 photon events, and MPI.
 Plot the results.

-:runner: To visualize the individual images, use Ctrl-click on the `psd2_I` monitor.
+:runner: To visualize the individual images, use Ctrl-click on the `mon_spl_xy` monitor.

 ### The PSICHE double curved monochromator (optional)